 When people think about partnering, they often first think of the money and how much capital each partner brings.
 However, depending on the investment, each partner might bring different things including capital, sweat equity, knowledge and experience, an existing business and/or existing relationships, and a good credit score… just to name a few.
 There are many ways that both partners can contribute in an investment deal in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.

 Strategy #2.
 Agree On Each Partner’s Ongoing Responsibilities

 Once the deal is acquired, they might yet be more work to do.
 If you’re managing the property yourself then you’ll need to figure out who does what; if you’re hiring a property manager then you’ll still need to decide who speaks to the property manager if you need to.
-You’ll need to decide who deals with the tenants and who deals with the NJ, PA taxes and paperwork.
+You’ll need to decide who deals with the tenants and who deals with the NJ, NY, PA taxes and paperwork.